Salas y Gómez and Nazca ridges

 Emperor Seamounts

-Currently, no legal mechanism exists to establish comprehensive marine protected areas (MPAs) in the high seas.
-It is critical that the new United Nations High Seas Treaty, currently under negotiation, sets up a global process for the establishment and effective management of a network of representative and well-connected MPAs in the high seas, including highly and fully protected areas where no harmful industrial activities are allowed.
+The new High Seas Treaty sets up a global process for the establishment and effective management of networks of representative and well-connected MPAs in the High Seas, including highly and fully protected areas where no harmful industrial activities are allowed.

 The nutrient-rich waters of the Emperor Seamounts support vast biodiversity.
 Tunas and whales swim above their summits, and the skies are filled with seabirds.
 The world’s oldest known wild bird, an albatross named Wisdom, has been foraging in the area for at least the last 70 years.
 Longevity is a theme below the waves too – a hugely varied array of cold-water corals have formed most of the complex sea-floor habitats along the mountain chain, slowly growing millimetres each year.
 Among these, black corals are some of the oldest animals on Earth – there are colonies on the Emperor Seamounts which date back an astonishing 4,200 years.
 Among the deep-water habitats, diverse corals and sponges make beautiful forests of fans, trees, whips and other forms, providing shelter for countless fish species and a high number of invertebrates.